Degrees and Certifications:

-State of Florida teaching credentials: Elementary K-6; Business Education; Computer Science
+State of Florida teaching certifications: Elementary K-6; Middle Grades Integrated Curriculum; Business Education; Computer Science

-I am a proponant of closing the gender and ethnicity gaps in the computer science industry.
+I am a proponent of closing the gender and ethnicity gaps in the computer science industry.
 To that end:

 - I started a chapter of Hack Club to interest students in coding and computer science.